ftldb/ftldb/README.md

 demonstrates the work of FTLDB with unit tests and several manual scripts.

-The installer is itself an example of client-side FTLDB usage (it doesn't access any database but demonstrates several script composing techniques).
+The installer is itself an example of client-side FTLDB usage (it doesn't access any database but demonstrates several script combining techniques).
 Check the `*.ftl` files in the `setup` directory.

 The tests are used for the CI purposes and can be useful as a source of